 Whether you’ve been there or not, you’ve likely seen a photo or video of this famous landmark.
-Horseshoe Bend is truly incredible to look at, and while you’re there you should likely plan on visiting some other landmarks in this beautiful section of the United States.
+Horseshoe Bend is truly incredible to visit for a few minutes or a few hours.
+While you’re there, you should likely plan on visiting some other landmarks in this beautiful section of the United States.

-After my recent visit to Horseshoe Bend for the first time, I would like to share with you some tips on visiting yourself (especially if you are going during a hot time of the year!)
+After my recent visit to Horseshoe Bend, I would like to share with you some tips on visiting yourself (especially if you are going during a hot time of the year!)

 When I visited Horseshoe Bend, I was staying in Page, Utah.
 It is probably only a 15 minute drive from the area.
 Due to the timezone differences, this caused it to be an hour difference between the two areas.
 We left Page at 8am, assuming that 7am would be early enough to beat the heat at the canyon.
 It got really hot, really quick.
 That desert sun is no joke.
 So if you are not a fan of the heat, really consider what time you’d like to go!